 ps -aef - This command lists all the processes running in the server.

 lsof - This command helps you find all the open files and processes in the system and who opened them.

 who - This command helps you to find out who is logged into the Unix system.

 last - Shows the history of logins into the system.

 However, executing these commands every time when the information is needed is a tough job.
 Doing manual analysis also has the disadvantage of not being able to correlate and configure alerts when critical events happen in your network.

 ManageEngine EventLog Analyzer is a comprehensive log management solution that collects, analyzes, correlates, and archives Unix devices' log data to gain insights into network activities.

 Highlights of EventLog Analyzer's Unix log management capabilities:

-With EventLog Analyzer, you can discover Linux/Unix devices in your network and enable the logging service on them from inside EventLog Analyzer itself.
-EventLog Analyzer collects and parses syslogs in real time, listing syslogs in its live Syslog Viewer.
+Easy to configure: With EventLog Analyzer, you can discover Linux/Unix devices in your network and enable the logging service on them.
+The tool then acts as a syslog server and collects the logs in real time.

-EventLog Analyzer can audit critical events on your Unix systems and inform you based on device, alert type, or severity to help you keep tabs on critical and emergency events.
-Apart from critical events, you can also track other events on your Unix systems such as cron jobs, session connections and disconnections, deactivated services, and more.
-All these audit reports and alerts give you full control over your Unix systems and help you secure them.
+Simplified incident management: This tool can audit all the events on your Unix systems and alerts you upon i critical and emergency events.
+Apart from these , you can also track other events on your Unix systems such as cron jobs, session connections and disconnections, deactivated services, and more.
+At anytime, you can investigate an alert or a group of alerts by marking them as incidents and track its resolution.

 Explore over 125 built-in Unix reports and alerts now.